roedoejet/wordweaver-docs/docs/ww-ui-style.md

 ---
 id: ww-ui-style
-title: Styling your WordWeaver
+title: Customize the style of your WordWeaver
-sidebar_label: Styling
+sidebar_label: Styling your WordWeaver
 ---

-*This guide assumes you have followed the steps of both [installing](ww-installation.md) and [setting up](ww-firststeps.md) WordWeaver.
+**This guide assumes you have followed the steps for [installing](installation.md) WordWeaver.
 It also assumes some familiarity with [Sass](https://sass-lang.com/)*

 WordWeaver comes with quite a few preset themes out of the box.
-The default available themes (seen below) are defined in your [WordWeaver UI configuration](ww-ui-customization.md) (`projects/word-weaver/src/config/config.ts`)
+The default available themes (seen below) are defined in your [WordWeaver configuration](ww-ui-customization.md) (`projects/word-weaver/src/config/config.ts`)

 ```typescript
 export const THEMES: Theme[] = [